Force over Distance: Chapter 39

 “I think that pretty well covers it,” Young said.

 Wray gave him a disappointed look, her arms crossed.
-“You haven’t talked about Rush at all,” she said.
+“You haven’t talked about Rush at all.”

 “What?”
-Young replied.
-“This entire meeting has been about him.”
+Young frowned at her.
+“This whole meeting has been about him.”

-“It’s been about Telford,” Wray said flatly.
+“It’s been about Telford,” Wray countered.
 “What he’s done.
 What he’ll do.
 About the ship.
 What it’s done.
 What it’ll do.
 But what about Rush?
 He’s not exactly a wallflower.
-What are his feelings about all of this?
+What are his feelings?
 Does he want to ascend?
 Is he trying to help the AI?
 Is he likely to ally himself with Colonel Telford?”

-“He’s helping the AI, yeah,” Young said quietly.
-“But he hasn’t fully thrown in with it.
+“He’s helping the AI, yeah,” Young confirmed.
+“But he hasn’t thrown in with it.
 Not sure he can, while I’m in the mix.
-He doesn’t like Telford, but that doesn’t mean he won’t work with him, if Telford has something he wants.”
+He doesn’t like Telford, but that doesn’t mean he won’t work with him if Telford has something he wants.”

 “We can work with that,” TJ said.